javerinetan/la-timeless-tresor/README.md

 [![logov2_black](https://user-images.githubusercontent.com/90853880/213531200-b62d686e-a492-4798-ab2e-11cffb2e4e33.png)](https://www.youtube.com/watch?v=IMENVfR-2eA)

-<p> Click on the image/logo to view our self made video of our 5 star luxary hotel on youtube
+<p> Click on the image/logo to view our self-made video of our 5 star luxary hotel on youtube
    <br/> or you can click on this link: https://www.youtube.com/watch?v=IMENVfR-2eA </p>